dart-lang/site-www/src/tools/dart2js.md

 as dart:async that wrap user code in try-catch, we recommend pausing on all exceptions.

+For information on debugging dartdevc-produced code, see the documentation for [debugging web apps][].

+[debugging web apps]: /web/debugging

 ### Chrome {#dart2js-debugging-chrome}

 To debug in Chrome: